Cale-Torino/Registertovote_Elections_API/README.md

     * [Support website](https://support.techrad.co.za)
     * [API](https://www.techrad.co.za/apisource/public/apps/fusio)

-The year is 2024 and South Africa is having an election year like many other countrys.
+The year is 2024 and South Africa is having an election year like many other countries.

 I have compiled a list of a few useful API endpoints which allows someone to: